Early Childhood Education

 ECE-Early Childhood Educ Courses

 Basic knowledge of curriculum and concepts of mathematics, science, and social studies for young children.
 Child growth and development as basis for planning and teaching mathematics, science, and social studies to young children.
 Teaching methods and use of instructional media.
-Practicum experience required.
+Extensive field experience required.
+Admission to TEP required.

 ECE 546.
 Comm Arts/Reading Young Child.
 3-6 Hours.